farski/awholenother.com/_posts/2026-02-12-remote-esphome-sauna-controller-update.md

 In [this code example](https://devices.esphome.io/devices/ESP-01-4-Channel-Relay-LC-Technology/#configuration-with-momentary-switches-push-buttons-with-1-sek-press-time) for a very similar relay board, I saw that momentary switch functionality was being baked directly into the ESPHome configuration using the `on_turn_on` [trigger](https://esphome.io/automations/actions/#triggers).
 Previously I was using a Home Assistant [Script](https://www.home-assistant.io/integrations/script/) to allow these relays to mimic momentary switches, which never felt like the correct approach.
 Moving the behavior into the ESPHome config means that any time the switch is turned `ON` in the HA frontend, the relay will close, wait a bit, and then open again without any additonal HA scripting.
 For this use case, there is never a need to keep a relay closed from HA’s perspective, so this essentially hides that and makes this switch behave like a button, which is how it’s intended to behave.

+I took this a step further and changed the switches controlling the relays to be `internal` to the ESPHome device, and added [template buttons](https://esphome.io/components/button/template/) that are exposed to the Home Assistant frontend, to make the button-like behavior even more obvious and intuitive.
+The momentary relay switching it now entirely hidden by the button abstractions.

 Moving this sort of functionality into the ESPHome device makes a lot more sense, so I’m glad I ran across that example.

 Here’s the updated configuration: